galenwilkerson/Recent-Methods-in-Transformers/README.md

    ```
 5. Open the `Recent Methods in Transformers.ipynb` notebook and run the cells.

-## Features

-- **FlashAttention**: Explore the optimization of attention mechanisms for improved efficiency and performance.
-- **MatMul-Free Transformers**: Learn about reducing computational overhead by eliminating traditional matrix multiplication.
-- **Interactive Code**: Each section includes executable code blocks that allow for hands-on learning and experimentation.

 ## Contributing

 Contributions to this project are welcome!
-Please feel free to fork the repository, make your changes, and submit a pull request.
+Please feel free to fork the repository and submit a pull request.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Thanks to all the contributors who have invested their time in improving transformer technologies.
-- Special thanks to those who have provided public datasets and libraries that facilitate research and development in AI.